Last updated: March 9, 2026

 2. What Are TrendLines?

 A trend line is a straight line drawn on a price chart that connects two or more significant pivot highs or pivot lows.
-It is a fundamental charting tool used in technical analysis trend lines to visually represent the prevailing price direction and speed of an asset’s price movement (StockCharts, n.d.).
+It is a fundamental charting tool used in technical analysis to visually represent the prevailing direction and momentum of price action.

 What are trendlines?